-Artificial intelligence (AI) and machine learning is now considered to be one of the biggest innovations since the microchip.
+Artificial intelligence (AI), specifically machine learning, is now considered to be one of the biggest innovations since the microchip.
 AI used to be a fanciful concept from science fiction, but now it’s becoming a daily reality.
 Neural networks (imitating the process of real neurons in the brain) are paving the way toward breakthroughs in machine learning, called “deep learning.”

 Machine learning can help us live happier, healthier, and more productive lives… if we know how to harness its power.